junxit/us-congress-bills-116/metadata.md

 - 2019-05-23 — Introduced in House
 - 2019-05-23 — Introduced in House
 - 2019-05-23 — Referred to the House Committee on Veterans' Affairs.
+- 2020-07-23 — Committee Hearings Held.
+- 2020-07-30 — Committee Consideration and Mark-up Session Held.
+- 2020-07-30 — Ordered to be Reported (Amended) by Voice Vote.
+- 2020-09-22 — Considered under suspension of the rules. (consideration: CR H4677-4678)
+- 2020-09-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3010.
+- 2020-09-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-22 — Mr. Takano moved to suspend the rules and pass the bill.
+- 2020-09-22 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4677)
+- 2020-09-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.